sigstore/fulcio/README.md

 [sigstore/root-signing](https://github.com/sigstore/root-signing) repository).

 To do this, install and use [go-tuf](https://github.com/theupdateframework/go-tuf)'s CLI tools:

 ```
-$ go install github.com/theupdateframework/go-tuf/cmd/tuf-client@06ed59941769f55b7d54158a0be85a16a7475fa7
+$ go install github.com/theupdateframework/go-tuf/cmd/tuf-client@latest
 ```

 Then, obtain trusted root keys for Sigstore.
-This can be done from a trusted commit in Sigstore's root signing repository (e.g. after the [livestreamed root signing ceremony](https://github.com/sigstore/root-signing#initial-root-signing-ceremony)).
+You will use the 5th iteration of Sigstore's TUF root to start the root of trust, due to a backwards incompatible change.

 ```
-# Ref 193343461a4d365ac517b5d668e01fbaddd4eba5 is when the root ceremony was completed
-curl -o sigstore-root.json https://raw.githubusercontent.com/sigstore/root-signing/193343461a4d365ac517b5d668e01fbaddd4eba5/ceremony/2021-06-18/repository/root.json
+curl -o sigstore-root.json https://raw.githubusercontent.com/sigstore/root-signing/main/ceremony/2022-10-18/repository/5.root.json
 ```

 Initialize the TUF client with the previously obtained root and the remote repository, https://sigstore-tuf-root.storage.googleapis.com,